semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 sudo ./install.sh
 ```

-The script asks for your Semaphore organization, the agent type registration token and the Linux user to use to run the service and does the following:
+The script asks for your Semaphore organization, the [agent type registration token][agent tokens] and the Linux user used to run the service and does the following:

 - downloads and installs the Semaphore toolbox
 - creates a systemd service for the agent